foundersandcoders/jwt_workshop/README.md

 This workshop builds on the [oauth workshop](https://github.com/foundersandcoders/oauth).

-The first readmes explain the concepts, and the later ones walk you through how to stora the github access token in a json web token.
+The first readmes explain the concepts, and the later ones walk you through how to stora the github access token in a JSON web token.

 Pair up and swap driver/navigator at each step during the hands on part of this workshop.